issue #3 of animæ sets the transgender agenda

 Photography Steven Meisel

-Including revealing interviews with HIV positive artist and activist Maxime Angel - right after she'd got out of the hospital following a transphobic attack - and the Midwest single mother (neither drag queen nor artist) behind Master's Tool: Is Unpaid Labor Feminist Practice?, excerpts from Gregory Bryan's juicy New York Chronicles, and titillating fashion editorial, it's set to be a thought provoking read.
+Including revealing interviews with HIV positive artist and activist Maxime Angel - right after she'd got out of the hospital following a transphobic attack - and the Midwest single mother (neither drag queen nor artist) behind Master's Tool: Is Unpaid Labor Feminist Practice?, excerpts from Gregory Bryan's juicy New York Chronicles, and titillating fashion editorials, it's set to be a thought provoking read.